BellaMrx/WebDevelopment_Basics/README.md

  The guide is an overview that a WebDeveloper should know.
 But there is more to know and also always something new.
 You never stop learning in this business.

- On my Twitter account [@bella_mrx](https://twitter.com/bella_mrx) you can find more useful stuff about HTML and web development.
+ On my Twitter account [@bella_mrx](https://twitter.com/bella_mrx) you can find more useful stuff about web development.

  Or check out my [GitHub](https://github.com/BellaMrx) profile.